cloudfoundry/stratos/docs/suse/deploy.md

 # Deploying Stratos

-When deploying Stratos as part of SUSE Cloud Application Platform, you should deploy using the same `scf-config-values` file that you used to deploy Cloud Foundry.
+The following instructions cover how to:

+- Deploy Stratos
+- Connect Kubernetes to Stratos to enable Kubernetes views in Stratos
+- Deploy Stratos Metrics
+- Connect Stratos Metrics to Stratos to enable Metrics views in Stratos

+These instructions assume that you are deploying the SUSE Cloud Application Platform and that you are deploying UAA/SCF using a `scf-config-values` configuration file.

 ## Install Stratos with Helm

-To deploy Stratos, use the same `scf-config-values.yaml` file that you used to deplot SCF/UAA.
+To deploy Stratos, use the same `scf-config-values.yaml` file that you used to deploy SCF/UAA.

 Ensure you have a Storage Class configured and that is set to be the default.